 How long does the surgery take and how long am I in the hospital?

 The surgery typically takes 1-2 hours and is performed under a general anesthetic usually in combination with a regional block to help “deaden” the arm and provide pain relief for up to 12-18 hours following surgery.
-Patients typically remain in the hospital for 36-48 hours and are released to home after discharge.
+Patients typically remain in the hospital overnight and are released to home after discharge.
 Some patients are able to go home the same day depending on their overall health.

 How long is the recovery process?